 Activities are made available to all through differentiation in teacher planning.
-All members of staff have copies of the Inclusion Spectrum.
 It is the policy of Mickleover Primary School to ensure that every child receives an equal opportunity within PE activities, regardless of race, gender, ability or Special Educational Needs.